-How did ÖJAB come into existence?
+How did ÖJAB come to exist?

-To solve the problem of accommodation for these young workers, Dr. Buchwieser and friends founded a sort of hostel in a bomb ruin on Himmelpfortgasse in Vienna – the first hostel of the Austrian Young Workers Movement.
-A society of young people then developed who helped each other and worked for common goals – the “Young Workers Movement” was born.
+To resolve the issue of accommodating these young workers, Dr. Buchwieser and friends set up a hostel of sorts in a bomb ruin on Himmelpfortgasse in Vienna – which ended up becoming first dormitory of the Austrian Young Workers Movement (see gallery at right).

 The “Young Workers Movement” itself was born when a society of young people formed at this dormitory – people who sought to help each other and work toward common goals.